digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

 Assuming the investor wants to exercise the option, an election candidate contract is created.
 In order to do this, the investor presents a holding for which an election should be made, and also specifies the amount that this election applies to.
-The amount cannot exceed the quantity of the
+This amount cannot exceed the quantity of the
 holding:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Generic/Test/EuropeanOption.daml